syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Selection-and-Editing.md

 ## Selection

-The SfSpreadsheet control provides support for selection in grid both by mouse and keyboard interactions.
-It supports Row selection, Column selection and Cell selection.
+The SfSpreadsheet control provides support for selection in grid by using mouse, keyboard and touch interactions.

 By default, Selection behavior will be enabled in SfSpreadsheet, but if you want to disable the selection in SfSpreadsheet, then set the “AllowSelection” Property to be false.